overfullstack/ds-algo/old/src/main/java/gfg/practice/arrays/NutsBolts/NutsBolts.md

 Input:

-The first line contains 'T' denoting the number of testcases.
+The first line contains 'T' denoting the number of testcase.
 Then follows description of T
-testcases:
+testcase:
 Each case begins with a single positive integer N denoting the number of nuts/bolts.

 Then follows the array of nuts, each element separated by a space.